Before you start writing your resume, ask yourself:

-☐ Contact Information: think about whether or not you want to share your complete address; make sure your phone number is accurate; list a professional e-mail address; add a LinkedIn profile.
+Contact Information: think about whether or not you want to share your complete address; make sure your phone number is accurate; list a professional e-mail address; add LinkedIn profile.

 Did you take the quiz to determine your resume type?
 This is where you will use it.

-If you have a traditional, reverse-chronological resume, your summary will be a summary of your work experience.
-If you received a hybrid or functional, your resume summary would be lengthy in comparison.
+If you have a traditional, reverse-chronological resume, your summary will be a short summary of your work experience.
+If you received a hybrid or functional, your resume summary will be lengthy in comparison.